 4. Conduct a risk assessment as per the guideline (below), identifying the hazards involved and safety protocols in place.

-a) High Risk: Working alone prohibited as per applicable regulations.
+- High risk: Working alone prohibited as per applicable regulations.

-b) Moderate Risk: Each area must develop a Standard Operating Procedure for working alone, including materials, equipment and processes that may not be used, and security measures to protect against theft, property damage or personal injury due to an intruder.
+- Moderate risk: Each area must develop a Standard Operating Procedure for working alone, including materials, equipment and processes that may not be used, and security measures to protect against theft, property damage or personal injury due to an intruder.
 All individuals who are approved to work alone must be trained on the SOP.

 High Risk – Working alone prohibited

 - Confined space entry

 - Electrical systems rated at more than 750 volts